 Intimacy Choreographer and Intimacy Professionals can be either/or, both/and.

-2. Do I have to be certified?
+2. Do I have to be certified to be an Intimacy Professional?

-ANSWER: Certification is one way to show the training an Intimacy Choreographer has received.
+ANSWER: Certification is one way to show the training an Intimacy Professional has received.
 It is not the only way to become an Intimacy Professional.
 However, you do need training in: movement, power dynamics, consent, trauma, and in your specific medium.
 Check out this list of required training for SAG-accredited Intimacy Coordinators (of which I am one) that we have at FLIP.

 I choose certification as a way to honor myself for the time and money that I put into training to be an Intimacy Choreographer.
 I am a certified Intimacy Director and Intimacy Coordinator.
 I am a certified Intimacy Director and certified Intimacy Coordinator with IPEC, but I have done trainings with IDC, IDI, IPA, TIE, and Intimacy Stage and Screen (UK).

 Currently, IDC, IPA and IPEC offer certifications.
+See other training organizations here.

 3. How long does it take to get certified?